 Models, Inference & Algorithms (MIA)

 The Models, Inference & Algorithms (MIA) Initiative at the Broad Institute supports learning and collaboration across the interface of biology and medicine with mathematics, statistics, machine learning, and computer science.
-Our weekly meetings are open and pedagogical, emphasising lucid exposition of computational ideas over rapid-fire communication of results.
+Our weekly meetings are open and pedagogical, emphasizing lucid exposition of computational ideas over rapid-fire communication of results.
 Learn more about MIA and its history.

 Upcoming Talks